Autogramm/grex-doc/content/docs/tutorial/extraction/_index.md

 The scope, the conclusion and the features are defined via a YAML file.

 The YAML format requires a strict use of tabs and quotation marks.
-For more information, see [the Wki page](https://en.wikipedia.org/wiki/YAML).
+For more information, see [the Wiki page](https://en.wikipedia.org/wiki/YAML).

 ###  Definition of your Scope and Conclusion